 The risk of long-term complications increases the longer you have diabetes and if your blood sugar levels aren’t well controlled.
 Potential risks include cardiovascular disease, kidney damage and eye problems, and neuropathy or nerve damage.

 Type I and Type II Diabetes Test

 If your doctor or New York physician suspects you have this disease, they can carry out a diabetes blood test which measures your average blood sugar level for the past two or three months, and which is called glycated hemoglobin or an A1C test.

 If your blood sugar levels are higher, you will have more hemoglobin with sugar attached.
 There are various other blood sugar tests that may be used is the A1C test results aren’t consistent or if your doctor suspects the results are inaccurate.

 All types of diabetes can be managed more easily by ensuring you have a good level of overall health that includes a healthy diet and exercising regularly, and maintaining a healthy weight.
 After diagnosis, our physicians can discuss a suitable diet and exercise plan.

 It is critical to look after your health and to make sure your vaccines are up-to-date and to schedule regular physical and eye exams.
 Diabetes can affect your oral health, so see your dentist regularly as your risk of serious gum infections increases.

 Pay special attention to your foot care and especially if you have neuropathy.
 Neuropathy is a type of nerve damage that most often damages nerves in your feet and legs.
 It is a common and serious complication, and it can be extremely painful.

 There is no cure but diabetic neuropathy treatment can slow the progression of the disease, will help to manage complications and relieve pain.
-The key to preventing or delaying nerve damage is to ensure you keep your blood sugar levels within your target range.
+The key to preventing or delaying nerve damage is to ensure that you keep your blood sugar levels within your target range.
 Many prescriptions can help relieve nerve pain, including antidepressants and antiseizure drugs.
 Please speak with your doctor about treatment options.

 Type I Diabetes Treatment